vsivsi/meteor-file-collection/README.md

 ```
 App.accessRule("blob:*");
 ```
-Please notice that this package will only work with "blob" types when using resumable on Cordova enviroment.
+Please notice that this package will only work with "blob" types when using resumable on Cordova environment.
 If you are using a "file" type remember to convert it to blob before the upload.

 #### HTTP authentication